mickaelperrin/docker-magic-sync/README.md

 Magic sync for docker
 =====================

+> WARNING
+> This is currently a proof of concept.
+> An issue with OSXFS prevents `inotify events` to get triggered in a mounted volume if the number of files is high.

 ## Description

 Magic sync for docker is a simple tool that watches local directory trees and syncs in real time the modification in a